-While computers still can't play bridge anywhere near the level of top humans (see my article on computers and bridge), they are perfect when they can see all four hands.
+While computers still can't play bridge anywhere near the level of top humans, they are perfect when they can see all four hands.

 Accordingly, if I ever write "Four spades can be defeated by a heart lead," you can bet your life that four spades can be defeated by a heart lead.

 Sometimes, when verifying an analysis, I stumble upon some illuminating conclusions.
 For example, consider this deal from the 2008 Cavendish Pairs:

 J 10 6 5 4

 A Q 8 5

 J 9 7 6 4